 Natalia Miller-Forrest is from Grand Junction on the Western Slope of Colorado.
-She has enjoyed teaching children for over 20 years in many capacities; private school teacher, homeschooler, charter school teacher and Dean of Students at Caprock Academy.
-Natalia earned a Bachelor’s degree in Elementary Education from the University of Northern Colorado in 1995 and a Master’s degree in Educational Leadership from Colorado Mesa University in 2014.
-Currently Natalia has a Professional Teaching Certificate and an Initial Principal License through the state of Colorado.
-She has taught at a Classical Core Knowledge school for the past eight years.
+She has enjoyed teaching children for over 20 years in many capacities; private school teacher, home school parent, charter school teacher and was a Dean of Students.
+Natalia earned a Bachelor of Elementary Education from the University of Northern Colorado in 1995 and a master’s degree in Educational Leadership from Colorado Mesa University in 2014.
+She earned her principal license after working at a Classical Core Knowledge school for eight years.

-In her free time, Natalia enjoys hiking and baking when she is not reading a book.
-She keeps busy with her husband and four children with sports and school activities for her three of her four children.
+In her free time, when she is not reading a book, Natalia enjoys hiking and baking.
+She keeps busy with her husband and four children and their sports and school activities.

 Susan-Marie Farmen, “Sam,” is originally from Philadelphia, Pennsylvania and has lived all over the United States.
 While she has enjoyed a variety of work outside of education over the years, she started her career in education as an art docent and math tutor, before working in early childhood Special Education.
-She holds a Bachelor’s Degree in Humanities, a Master’s Degree in Education, a certification in English Language Development, and a certification and in Educational Leadership.
+She holds a Bachelor of Humanities, a Master of Teaching, a certification in English Language Development, and a certification and in Educational Leadership.
 She is currently in the second year of her Educational Leadership and Policy Studies doctoral program at the University of Denver.

 She is very excited to return to Heritage Heights Academy and support students, families and staff.